 No more than 30 minutes since I started I came across a river bridge and saw John standing by the side of the road.
 He had set up his tent under a burnt out tree that on one fateful day had been struck by lightening.

 ‘You didn’t go far’, I challenged him.

 We caught up and I decided to set up my tent in the same spot, but away from the trees.
-We cooked up some freeze dried camping food that I thought was pretty good, and got a brew on.
-For the second night we realised we hadn’t got any beer.
+We cooked up some freeze dried camping food from Rei that I thought was pretty good, and got a brew on.
+For the second night we realised we had forgotten to buy any beer.
 Oh well, Yorkshire Gold it is.

 As the sun went down we were treated to an absolutely spectacular lightening storm that exploded all around us and thundered through the canyon.
 It then started to rain and the lightening started striking the cross shaped valley we were in.

-A slightly pooey disinfectant smell, but tolerable, and more importantly, safe and dry.
+A slightly turdy disinfectant smell, but tolerable, and more importantly, safe and dry.